pmem/pmdk/README.md

 The **USE_VALGRIND** flag enables all Valgrind tools (drd, helgrind, memcheck and pmemcheck).

-The **SANITIZE** flag allows the libraries to be tested with various sanitizers<sup>9</sup>.
+The **SANITIZE** flag allows the libraries to be tested with various sanitizers.
 For example, to test the libraries with AddressSanitizer and UndefinedBehaviorSanitizer, run:
 ```
 	$ make SANITIZE=address,undefined clobber check